McBonuss/Russell-McKeith-v1.0/README.md

 ### Manual Testing

-- **Responsiveness:** Tested on Chrome, Firefox, Edge, and Safari at various window sizes.
+- Cross-browser: Chrome, Firefox, Edge, Safari.
-- **Mobile:** Tested on iPhone and Android devices.
-The rotate message appears in portrait mode and disappears in landscape.
-- **Gameplay:** Verified that both players can aim and throw, that the bomb interacts with buildings and gorillas, and that the win condition triggers correctly.
-- **UI:** Checked that info panels, overlays, and the bomb grab area are always visible and correctly positioned.
-- **Edge Cases:** Resizing the window mid-game, rapid new game resets, and switching device orientation.
+- Mobile: iOS and Android, including device orientation handling.
+- Gameplay: All game states, win/loss detection, UI overlays.
+- Responsive resizing: Window resize during gameplay and resets.

 ### Automated Testing

-- No automated tests are currently implemented.
+- No automated tests implemented yet.
 All testing has been manual and exploratory.

-### Known Issues

-- On some mobile browsers, touch dragging may not be as smooth as mouse dragging.
-- The bomb grab area may appear slightly offset on certain device pixel ratios; this is due to subpixel rounding and can be improved with further calibration.
-- If the window is resized during a throw, the bomb's trajectory may visually jump due to rescaling.
-- Accessibility for screen readers is minimal, as the game is primarily visual and interactive.

 ---

-## Deployment
+## Browser Compatibility

-- The project is deployed via GitHub Pages.
+Tested in:
+- Chrome (latest)
+- Firefox (latest)
+- Edge (latest)
-- To deploy:
+- Safari (latest)
-  1. Push the latest code to the `main` branch on GitHub.
-  2. In repository settings, set GitHub Pages source to the `main` branch.
-  3. The game will be available at `https://<your-username>.github.io/<repo-name>/`.
+- Mobile browsers on iOS and Android

+> Note: Touch dragging may vary slightly between browsers.

+---

+## Accessibility

+- The game is primarily visual and interactive, with minimal support for screen readers.
+- Info panels are marked up as headings and paragraphs, but gameplay is not fully accessible for non-visual users.

+---

+## Known Issues

+- Touch dragging may be less smooth on some mobile browsers.
+- The bomb grab area may be slightly offset on certain device pixel ratios (subpixel rounding).
+- Resizing during a throw may cause the bomb’s trajectory to jump.
+- Minimal accessibility support for screen readers.

+---

+## Future Features

+- [ ] Add wind and weather effects
+- [ ] Sound effects and background music
+- [ ] AI opponent for solo play
+- [ ] Score tracking and persistent leaderboards
+- [ ] Enhanced accessibility for visually impaired users
+- [ ] Game settings (gravity, building count, etc.)

+---

+## Contributing

+Contributions are welcome!
+Please:

+1. Fork the repository.
+2. Create a feature branch (`git checkout -b feature/your-feature`).
+3. Commit your changes.
+4. Open a pull request with a clear description.

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) if available.

+---

+## Credits & Acknowledgements

+- Inspired by the original [QBasic Gorillas](https://en.wikipedia.org/wiki/Gorillas_(video_game))
+- UI and gameplay enhancements by [Your Name] and community contributors.
+- [MDN Web Docs](https://developer.mozilla.org/) for JavaScript and Canvas APIs
+- [Google Fonts](https://fonts.google.com/) for "Press Start 2P"
+- Special thanks to open-source contributors and testers.

+---

+## Support

+If you encounter bugs or have feature requests, please [open an issue](https://github.com/<your-username>/<repo-name>/issues).

+---

+## License

+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

+---

+**Enjoy the game!
+Feel free to submit issues, suggestions, or pull requests to help make Gorilla Game even better.**